Updated: Oct 8, 2022

 The only constant in life is change.

-You might take several years to fine-tune a pose, begin a meditation practice, heck, even organize your closets and cabinets.
+You might take several years to fine-tune a yoga pose, begin a meditation practice, heck, even organize your closets and cabinets.
 You know what?
 That’s OK.
-You get to learn more about yourself along the way.
+You get to learn more about yourself along the way at your own pace.

 Life is a work in progress, a daily discovery of who you are, the world around you and how you can show up for yourself and others.